Create your Flavor Profile!

 Find just-for-you recipes, save favorites and more when you customize your Flavor Profile.

-Whether you’ve resolved to cook more this year or simply expand your culinary repertoire with new recipes, we’ve got your back.
-Here’s what you need to know about the trendiest eating styles for 2019–and all the recipe inspo you need to bring them to your kitchen:
+Whether you’ve resolved to cook more this year or simply expand your culinary repertoire with new diet recipes, we’ve got your back.
+Here’s what you need to know about the trendiest eating styles and all the recipe inspo you need to bring them to your kitchen:

 Here's why: the Keto diet calls for plenty of fat, and it's extremely satisfying.
 It doesn’t just let you eat some of your favorite fatty foods, like avocado and almond butter, – it welcomes them.

 So what do you eat on keto?
 The core of the diet involves keeping your carbohydrate intake low.
 This allows your body to enter a state called ketosis (which is where the diet’s name comes from).